Trisha Arlin, Builder, Liturgical Arts Working Group. She/her.

 Zenspirations® founder Joanne Fink is an artist, writer and spiritual seeker who loves helping people discover their innate creative gifts.
 An award-winning designer, inspirational workshop facilitator and artist-in-residence, Joanne expresses what’s in her heart through art and prayers, prose and poetry.
 With a background in product development and art licensing, today she develops products to help people connect and support one another, including collections of Zenspirations Emoji Stickers (available in the App Store- search Zenspirations).
 Joanne started her career designing greeting cards and Ketubot (Jewish Wedding Contracts) and in 1991 helped found the American Guild of Judaic Art.
 She is a best-selling author with more than one million books in print; two of her favorites are My Spiritual Journey, a guided journal designed to help you set and implement intentions to fulfill your personal purpose, and When You Lose Someone You Love, an illustrated memoir written the year after her husband died.
 Currently Joanne is working on her next book, a collection of illustrations and prayers based on the weekly parashot (Torah portion).
 For more information on Joanne and her work visit her websites: www.JoanneFinkJudaica.com, www.WhenYouLoseSomeone.com, and www.zenspirations.com.

-Rabbi Jonathan Freirich, Lead Builder, Open Door Judaism.
+Rabbi Jonathan Freirich, Board member.
 He/him.

 Jonathan, a fellow of Rabbis Without Borders, participated in cutting edge engagement techniques starting as a Rabbinic Intern in the 1990’s at Hillel on campus in the Philadelphia area.
 Since then, he has brought small group learning experiments, Jewish worship innovations, and organizational expertise, to Hillel organizations in Tucson, Arizona, and Cleveland, Ohio; and worked with Jews of all ages and stages as a congregational rabbi in a small synagogue in South Lake Tahoe, California, and in large synagogues in Charlotte, North Carolina, and Buffalo, New York.
-Open Door Judaism is Jonathan’s new venture aiming to bring Jewish meaning to those currently outside of institutional Jewish life.
+Open Door Judaism is Jonathan’s venture aiming to bring Jewish meaning to those currently outside of institutional Jewish life.
 Jonathan received rabbinic ordination from the Reconstructionist Rabbinical College and is a member of both the Reconstructionist Rabbinical Association and the Central Conference of American Rabbis.

 Allie has served the Reform Jewish overnight camp, URJ Camp Newman, in the San Francisco Bay Area as Associate Director and now Camp Director since 2014 after receiving a masters degree in Jewish education and rabbinic ordination from the Reform seminary, HUC-JIR.
 As an artist, musician, writer, and creative goofball, overnight camp offers the perfect stage for Allie to combine her loves of Jewish education, spirituality, and creativity to help instill a love of Judaism and Jewish life for campers and young adult staff alike.
 She plays with different media and art forms like graphic recording, sketchnoting, painting, inking, and drawing on an iPad Pro, and loves to bring the works of folks like Brenè Brown into her Jewish teaching.
 Allie lives with her husband, Lane, and young son, Jude, in the Bay Area where they enjoy hiking, cooking fantastic food, and playing with their eccentric pup, Maggie.